ivanrazu/ivanrazu.github.io/_pages/cv.md

 * I. Ramirez Zuniga.
 (2014).
 "Mathematical Modeling of Immune Responses to Hepatitis C Virus Infection."
 Electronic Theses and Dissertations.
 Paper 2425. ([Link](https://dc.etsu.edu/etd/2425)).

 ## Talks and Poster Presentations
+* Talk:  A Mechanistic Model of Inflammation in Invasive Pulmonary Aspergillosis: Linking Heme, Complement (C5a), and Tissue Injury.
+SIAM conference on the life sciences (LS26), Cleveland OH, July 2026.
+* Talk: Advances in statistical and mechanistic modeling of infectious diseases”.
+Department of Mathematics Colloquium at UT Tyler, October 2025.
 * Talk: Modeling in-host Pathogen Dynamics, Department of Mathematics Colloquium at The University of Texas at Tyler, October 2024 .
 * Panelist in the Bioinformatics and Biostatistics Panel Discussion at UT Tyler, organized by the ACM Chapter, October 2024.
 * Panelist at the Texas Undergraduate Mathematics Conference (TUMC) panel discussion on graduate programs, October 2024.